blockchainsllc/in3-docs/docs/api-wasm.md

 }

 async function registerPlugin() {

-  // create new incubed instance const client = new IN3()
+  // create new IN3 instance
+  const client = new IN3()

   // register the plugin